 Crisfield, Maryland

-Take a look at this site.
-With the GPS Visualizer, you can download the tracks from your day's paddling at Janes Island and make a map of your travels.
+-Take a look at this site.
+With GPS Visualizer, you can download the tracks from your day's paddling at Janes Island and make a map of your travels.
 This is the neatest thing I have seen in many a moon!

-The trails all now run from the Yellow Trail, north or south as the case may be, although you can certainly run it the other way if you wish.
-Just remember you will be paddling in the opposite way the directional arrows are pointing.
-There is a reason I can't (or didn't) have the arrows double ended: if you left the trail and then returned, you may not know which way you had been headed.
-This way, you were either going with the arrows or against them.
+The trails all run from the Yellow Trail, north or south as the case may be, although you can certainly run it the other way if you wish.
+If you do though, you will be paddling opposite the directional arrows.

-NOTE: These tracks and waypoints are now posted on the Maryland Park Service Website!
-We have had a lot of hits here, but the new posting enables many more people to download the paddle trail information.
+NOTE: These tracks and waypoints are also posted on the Maryland Park Service Website.
+We have had a lot of hits here, but that posting enables many more people to download the paddle trail information.
+Download the transfer file above and then upload it to your GPS.
+That way, even though you may never have paddled through the Park, you will be able to download waypoints, a simple trail map, etc. and use them in your GPS.

 Using the EasyGPS program, you can view a map of the Island, including waypoints and trails.
 If you click on a waypoint, you can link to TerraServer and see an aerial view of that part of the Island.